bdavidxyz/chirpy/_drafts/generate-an-open-graph-image-in-ruby.md

 </head>
 ```

-So here is a way to generate an actual og:image in Ruby, using Cloudinary
+So here is a way to generate an actual og:image in Ruby, using Cloudinary.

+Cloudinary is a service that allows you to store image in the cloud, and to add any random text above it.

 ## Generate og image method in Ruby